11 November 2019

 To provide enough space for the therapist to effectively perform the varied positions of Thai massage, mattresses must be larger than regular massage beds and, depending on the specific treatment involved, therapists may also need something to hold onto when using their feet to stand on the recipient without exerting too much pressure.
 Therapists can also benefit from an additional wooden surround that gives them extra space to push from.
 Without this space, therapists may struggle to adopt the correct massage positions and leave guests with a bad massage at least, and an injury at worst.

 So, why should spas have a dedicated Thai massage room?
 The truth is, they don’t all need one.
 The decision to include a Thai massage room usually falls on the market demand and whether it will be utilised sufficiently.
-In places like Thailand and Southeast Asia, GOCO Hospitality recommends to have at least one dedicated Thai massage room, and the Thai spa suites we design often include beds so big they can be used by two guests at a time.
+In places like Thailand and Southeast Asia, GOCO Hospitality recommends having at least one dedicated Thai massage room, and the Thai spa suites we design often include beds so big they can be used by two guests at a time.

 Outside of Asia, only spas with a high demand for Asian-specific treatments or that wish to offer something unique to the area choose to include a specific Thai massage room.
 If utilised properly, and with a trained therapist on hand, these rooms become a real asset to a successful spa.
 If left alone and not marketed properly, these rooms can quickly collect dust and leave a talented therapist with little to do.
 To avoid this dilemma, our designers often advise architects to create multi-purpose spaces instead, suitable for a range of oriental treatments ranging from Thai massage to shiatsu and herbal compress.